Student/Parent Handbook

 COMPUTER, EMAIL& INTERNET USAGE

-The School District of Menomonee Falls provides employees and students access to the District’s computer equipment, internal network and the Internet for the purpose of furthering the educational goals and objectives of the District, The professional development of its employees, and the educational enrichment of its students.
+The School District of Menomonee Falls provides employees and students access to the District’s computer equipment, internal network, and the Internet for the purpose of furthering the educational goals and objectives of the District, the professional development of its employees, and the educational enrichment of its students.
 Access to these facilities is available at all District schools.
 The District has software and systems in place that monitor, filter and record all Internet usage.
-No District student or employee should have any expectation of privacy as to his or her computer or Internet usage, or the privacy of any content.
+No District student or employee should have any expectation of privacy regarding his or her computer or Internet usage or the privacy of any content.
 Students and employees may not use District computers for viewing or accessing any site that contains any offensive, disruptive, or harmful material.
-Any violation of the policy found on the district website could result in legal action, disciplinary action up to and including suspension and expulsion, and other action to preserve the integrity of the school district’s property and network.
+Any violation of policy 363.2 found on the district website could result in legal action, disciplinary action up to and including suspension and expulsion, and other action to preserve the integrity of the school district’s property and network.
 Any student who experiences damage, loss, or theft must report this information to their teacher within one school day.
-Do not delay, as we want the unit to be in top working order/found as soon as possible.
+Do not delay; we want the unit to be in top working order/found as soon as possible.
 After a review by the principal, a charge per incident may be assessed to the student/parent/guardian for any loss, negligent or willful damage.
 Police involvement is typical to help locate stolen equipment.

-Students have Google accounts to utilize email, videoconferencing, word processing, spreadsheets, and presentations online.
+Students have Google accounts for email, videoconferencing, word processing, spreadsheets, and online presentations.
 All stored work will be accessible from home, school, and anywhere there is an Internet connection.
-District issued accounts are to be used for school related work.
-District issued email accounts through grade 8 are a “closed system” that only allows direct communication between district students and teachers.
-Students in high school may send/receive email externally.
+District-issued accounts are to be used for school-related work.
+District-issued email accounts through grade 8 are a “closed system” that only allows direct communication between district students and teachers.
+Students in high school may send/receive emails externally.

 Electronic Communication Devices